the1lab/1lab/src/Algebra/Semigroup.lagda.md

 ## The "min" semigroup

-An example of a naturally-occuring semigroup are the natural numbers under taking `minimums`{.Agda ident=min}.
+An example of a naturally-occurring semigroup are the natural numbers under taking `minimums`{.Agda ident=min}.

 ```agda